torusresearch/CustomAuth/README.md

 ### Bundling

-This module is distributed in 4 formats
+This module is distributed in 3 formats

 - `esm` build `dist/customauth.esm.js` in es6 format
 - `commonjs` build `dist/customauth.cjs.js` in es5 format
-- `commonjs` build `dist/customauth-bundled.cjs.js` in es5 format with problematic packages bundled (benfits non-webpack users)
 - `umd` build `dist/customauth.umd.min.js` in es5 format without polyfilling corejs minified

 By default, the appropriate format is used for your specified usecase